 So hook your audience with an intriguing subject line.
 Avoid cliches at all times; nobody likes a copycat.
 No matter how sophisticated your emails are, it doesn’t matter if your emails are not opened.

-💡Quick tips for engaging subject lines
+Quick tips for engaging subject lines

 ✅ Keep your subject lines short to avoid getting cut down.
-Also, keep it under 5 to 7 words as oftentimes, people tend to check emails using their smartphones
+Also, keep it under 5 to 7 words, as oftentimes, people tend to check emails using their smartphones

 ✅ Avoid spammy subject lines.
 And by this, avoid the overuse of exclamation points, avoid cliches, don’t use all caps, and never be aggressively salesy with your subject lines.
-This will directly result in unsubscription or, worse, a spam complaint!
+This will directly result in an unsubscription or, worse, a spam complaint!

 ✅ Ask open-ended questions.
 They intrigue the audience and focus their attention on the email.
 They might want to know the answer to the question you ask in the subject line, and this curiosity will nudge them to open the email!

 ✅ Always A/B test your subject lines!
-We have discussed the importance of a subject line enough, and A/B testing is a sure-fire way to find which subject lines give you higher open rates, and you can follow the tone and style of that winning copy for your future email campaigns!
+We have discussed the importance of a subject line enough, and A/B testing is a surefire way to find which subject lines give you higher open rates, and you can follow the tone and style of that winning copy for your future email campaigns!

 The power of the FOMO element in your

 Make use of FOMO in your subject line.
 The Fear Of Missing Out on things works wonders!
 Send a series of emails when you inform them about a product recommendation, a deal, or an offer code, and a ‘now or never’ or a ‘Don’t miss out on this deal!’ always creates a sense of urgency among your target audience and they will more likely open the email.
-But make sure to always offer what you promise in your subject line!
+But make sure always to offer what you promise in your subject line!

 Here are some great email subject lines to boost open rates!